 How A Solution Of Soap And Water Works As Brake Fluid

-You can use any type of soap/ detergent and water to make an emergency brake fluid.
-The solution will work well as a brake fluid substitute because the soap will provide the seal lubrication, while the water will provide the fluid action/ hydraulics.
+You can use soap/ detergent and water to make an emergency brake fluid.
+The solution will work well as a brake fluid substitute because the soap will seal lubrication, while the water will provide the fluid action/ hydraulics.

-When using this solution as brake fluid, it will boil if you apply brakes frequently.
-Therefore, if you choose to use a soap and water solution as a brake fluid substitute you should only use your brakes when absolutely necessary.
+This solution will boil if you apply brakes frequently when using it as brake fluid.
+Therefore, if you use a soap and water solution as a brake fluid substitute, you should only use your brakes when necessary.

 Use engine braking instead of actual brakes to avoid boiling the solution.
 Furthermore, if you are going a long distance, you should stop frequently and let the solution cool to avoid causing damage.

-Once you reach somewhere where you can get a proper brake fluid, remove all the soap and water in your system.
-Or better yet, get your car to a repair shop to get the water flushed out.
+Once you reach somewhere where you can get proper brake fluid, remove all the soap and water from your system.
+Or better yet, get your car to a repair shop to flush the water out.

-A good repair shop will also use either methylated spirit, carb cleaner, or EFI SYSTEM cleaner to make sure no water remains in the system before putting in new brake fluid.
+A good repair shop will also use methylated spirit, carb cleaner, or EFI SYSTEM cleaner to ensure no water remains in the system before putting in new brake fluid.

-The new fluid is usually then replaced after 24 hours or so and another fluid added.
-Once this is done, your braking system will be 100% back to normal and you can resume driving and braking as long and as much as you normally do.
+The new fluid is usually replaced after 24 hours, and another fluid is added.
+Once this is done, your braking system will be 100% back to normal, and you can resume driving and braking for as long as you normally do.

-So only use the soap and water solution to use as brake fluid.
+So, only use the soap and water solution as brake fluid.

 How To Make And Use A Soap And Water Brake Fluid Emergency Substitute

-Follow the steps below to make an effective brake fluid substitute for use in an emergency.
+Follow the steps below to make an effective brake fluid substitute in an emergency.
 Read all the instructions before using the solution.

 - Remove The Old Brake Fluid

 There is usually some brake fluid in the system.
-Remove all of it before making and introducing your brake fluid substitute.
+Please remove all of it before making and introducing your brake fluid substitute.
 Flush the fluid out if you can.

-The purpose of removing old brake fluid and cleaning up is to avoid interaction between the oil and the water/ soap solution you are about to introduce.
+Removing old brake fluid and cleaning it up will avoid interaction between the oil and the water/ soap solution you will introduce.
 The interaction will most likely negatively affect your braking system.

 - Mix Soap And Water